chapel-lang/chapel/runtime/src/comm/ofi/README.md

   These clauses are similar to the previous ones, but in terms of the implementation they have to do with visibility at the boundaries between regular memory references and atomic ones or vice-versa.
-As int the others, it is dangling stores that we have to be concerned with.
+As with the others, it is dangling stores that we have to be concerned with.

   If a regular stores can dangle they must be forced into visibility